 Brian Kolak, PE

 Brian Kolak has deep experience serving clients including NASA, United Launch Alliance, Boeing, and Lockheed Martin while delivering exceptional electrical, communication, and fire alarm engineering services.
 As a skilled leader, he guides a team of dedicated engineers, fostering a culture of excellence and innovation.
-Brian has been supporting aerospace programs since 2007 and serves Salas O’Brien as a Vice President in charge of Quality Engineering.
+Brian has been supporting aerospace programs since 2007 and serves Salas O’Brien as a Senior Vice President in charge of Quality Engineering.
 Contact him at [email protected].

 Jeff Longshore, PE